programmer-blog/nodejs-twitter-login/README.md

 6. Perform login using twitter authentication

-You can view detailed tutorial on this link:
+You can read detailed tutorial on this link:  http://programmerblog.net/nodejs-twitter-login/